Contact Us 1-800-596-4880

 Retry Mechanism

 If you selected JSON Web Key Set (JWKS) as JWT Key Origin, the policy uses a retry mechanism to handle failed JWKS fetches.
-Every time the cached JWKS expires or is absent and a new request is initiated, a request is sent to the JWKS service.
-If the request fails, a sequence of asynchronous requests with an exponential backoff delay is sent to the JWKS service until a new JWKS is obtained and cached again.
+Every time the cached JWKS expires or is absent and a new request is triggered, a request is sent to each JWKS service.
+If a request fails, a sequence of asynchronous requests with an exponential backoff delay is sent to the failed JWKS service until a new JWKS is obtained and cached again.

 Until the recaching finishes, the expired JWKS is used to process the request, and a 503 error is returned if no request is found.
 Using an expired JWKS enables you to apply cached values in upcoming requests, even if the previous requests failed.